RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/HybridizeMover.md

            <Template pdb="extended" weight=1.0 cst_file="x.cst" />

-If all other templates have non-zero
+If all other templates have zero weight, then the protocol will always start from a single extended chain (unless the add_non_init_chunks is also specified, in which case random rigid body transformations will be taken from other templates).

 For fine control of protocol behavior, control the relative weights of individual moves:
 * **frag_1mer_insertion_weight=1.0** (default AUTO)